Sahuji742/Sahuji742/README.md

 - 👋 Hi, I’m @Shashank_Sahu
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Data_science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on on projects of python, ML, MySQL, NPL, NoSQL
 - 📫 How to reach me - shashanksahu84299@gmail.com

 <!---